bgyu/javascript-learning/01-basic-concept.md

    * null
    * undefined

+   Facts:
+   1. Primitives are immutable
+   2. Primitives are compared by **value**

 ## Object types:
    ### Any Javascript value that is not a number, a string, a boolean, null or undefined (aka.
 Not primitive types) is an object